ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Embedded Discovery Service/Ubuntu/HOWTO Install and Configure a Shibboleth Embedded Discovery Service.md

 The behaviour of Shibboleth Embedded Discovery Service is controlled by `IdPSelectUIParms` class contained. `idpselect_config.js`.
 In the most of cases you have to modify only this file to change the behaviour of Discovery Service.

-Make sure to amend `this.returnWhiteList` to reflect your server name.
+Make sure to amend `this.returnWhiteList` to reflect your server name (if you are using Shibboleth EDS < 1.3).
+Make sure to amend `this.redirectAllow` to reflect your server name (if you are using Shibboleth EDS >= 1.3).

 Find here the EDS Configuration Options: https://wiki.shibboleth.net/confluence/display/EDS10/3.+Configuration